Chapter 8 Advising Travelers with Specific Needs

 Likewise, dengue seroconversion occurred at a rate of 3.4/1,000 people per month of stay in endemic areas among development aid workers.
 Other mosquitoborne viral illnesses are also a risk, so long-term travelers and expatriates should be advised to protect themselves from the mosquito vectors.

 Risk for HIV and sexually transmitted infections are increased in travelers and expatriates, and the consistent use of condoms in expatriates is low (approximately 20%).
 Long-term travelers should be educated about the risk of HIV and sexually transmitted diseases in their destination, as well as preventive measures.
-The potential for occupational exposure to HIV is important to consider in health care workers; postexposure prophylaxis with highly active antiretroviral therapy and risk avoidance should be included in the pre-travel consultation (see the Health Care Workers section earlier in this chapter).
+The potential for occupational exposure to HIV is important to consider in health care workers; postexposure prophylaxis with antiretroviral therapy and risk avoidance should be included in the pretravel consultation (see the Health Care Worker section earlier in this chapter).

 Transfusion is a potential source of hepatitis C infection in expatriates.
 The risk of hepatitis E, spread by the fecal-oral route, is highest in Asia, although it has been transmitted in many different tropical locations.
 Pregnant women are at highest risk of fulminant disease.

 Other infections vary with location and include giardiasis, amebiasis, strongyloidiasis, schistosomiasis, cutaneous leishmaniasis, and filariasis.
 Strongyloides stercoralis infections can be prevented by not walking barefoot through soil, and schistosomiasis may be prevented by not swimming or wading in fresh water.
 This latter risk is difficult to communicate to long-term travelers who, for example, may be living in sub-Saharan Africa and who look forward to river rafting or vacationing at a lake.
-The risks of strongyloidiasis and schistosomiasis increase with long-term travel, so screening on return should also be discussed.
+The risks of strongyloidiasis and schistosomiasis increase with long-term travel, so screening on return (and also during long-term expatriate assignments for those with access to health care) should also be discussed.
 Cutaneous leishmaniasis and filariasis should be reviewed if a traveler has the potential geographic exposure risk.
-Compared with short-term travelers, long-term travelers also experience more chronic diarrhea and postinfectious irritable bowel syndrome (possibly because of complacency), and should be advised to continue food and water precautions in order to reduce the risk for these conditions.
+Compared with short-term travelers, long-term travelers experience more chronic diarrhea and postinfectious irritable bowel syndrome (possibly because some become less adherent to food and water precautions over time) and should be advised to continue food and water precautions in order to reduce the risk for these conditions.

 The stress of long-term travel can trigger or exacerbate psychiatric reactions.
 A long-term traveler should be assessed for preexisting psychiatric diagnosis, depressed mood, recent major life stressors, and use of medications that may have psychiatric effects.
 These conditions may suggest a need for further screening.
 All long-term travelers should be urged to take care of their physical and mental health by exercising regularly and eating healthfully.
 They should be able to recognize signs of anxiety and depression and have a plan for coping with them.
 Having photographs or other mementoes of friends and family at hand and staying in close contact with loved ones at home can alleviate the stress of long-term travel.
 For more information, see Chapter 2, Mental Health.